dlt-hub/dlt/docs/website/blog/2024-06-12-from-pandas-to-production.md

 - Wouldn’t it be nice if it offered requests with built in retries for those nasty unreliable apis (Hey Zendesk, why you fail on call 99998/100000?)
 - Wouldn’t it be nice if we had some extraction helpers like pagination detection?

-## The initial steps
+### The initial steps

 How did we go about it?
 At first dlt was created as an engine to iron out its functionality.
 During this time, it was deployed it in several projects, from startups to enterprises, particularly to accelerate data pipeline building in a robust way.

 A while later, to prepare this engine for the general public, we created the current interface on top of it.
 We then tested it in a workshop with many “Normies” of which over 50% were pre-employment learners.

 For the workshop we broke down the steps to build an incremental pipeline into 20 steps.
 In the 6 hour workshop we asked people to react on Slack to each “checkpoint”.
 We then exported the slack data and loaded it with dlt, exposing the completion rate per checkpoint.
 Turns out, it was 100%.
 Everyone who started, managed to build the pipeline.
 “This is it!” we thought, and spend the next 6 months preparing our docs and adding some plugins for easy deployment.

-# III.
+## III.
 Launching dlt

 We finally launched dlt mid 2023 to the general public.
 Our initial community was mostly data engineers who had been using dlt without docs, managing from reading code.
 As we hoped a lot of “normies” are using dlt, too!

 ## dlt = code + docs + Slack support

 A product is a sum of many parts.
-For us dlt it’s not only the dlt library and interface, but also our docs and Slack support.
+For us dlt is not only the dlt library and interface, but also our docs and Slack community and the support and discussions there.

-We have a very active Slack community.
-We nearly have as many users on Slack as Github Stars.

 In the early days of dlt we talked to Sebastian Ramirez from FastAPI who told us that he spends 2/3 of his FastAPI time writing documentation.

 In this vein, from the beginning docs were very important to us and we quickly adopted our own [docs standard](https://www.writethedocs.org/videos/eu/2017/the-four-kinds-of-documentation-and-why-you-need-to-understand-what-they-are-daniele-procida/).

-However, when we originally launched dlt, we found that different user types, especially Normies, expect different things from our docs.
+However, when we originally launched dlt, we found that different user types, especially Normies, expect different things from our docs, and because we asked for feedback, they told us.

-### So how to best interface between our docs and the user’s expectation?
+So overall, we were not satisfied to stop there.

+### "Can you make your docs more like my favorite tool's docs?"

 To this end we built and embedded our own docs helper in our docs.

 The result?
-The docs helper has been running for a year and we currently see around **300 questions per day.** Comparing this to other communities that do AI support on Slack, that’s almost 2 orders of magnitude difference in question volume.
+The docs helper has been running for a year and we currently see around **300 questions per day.** Comparing this to other communities that do AI support on Slack, that’s almost 2 orders of magnitude difference in question volume by community size.

 We think this is a good thing, and a result of several factors.

 - Embedded in docs means at the right place at the right time.
 Available to anyone, whether they use Slack or not.
 - Conversations are private and anonymous.
 This reduces the emotional barrier of asking.
 We suspect this is great for the many “Normies” / “problem solvers” that work in data.
 - The questions are different than in our Slack community: Many questions are around “Setup and configuration”, “Troubleshooting” and “General questions” about dlt architecture.
+In Slack, we see the questions that our docs or assistant could not answer.
 - The bot is conversational and will remember recent context, enabling it to be particularly helpful.
 This is different from the “question answering service” that many Slack bots offer, which do not keep context once a question was answered.
 By retaining context, it’s possible to reach a useful outcome even if it doesn’t come in the first reply.

-## dlt = “dlt is pip install and go” - the fastest way to create a pipeline and source
+### dlt = “pip install and go” - the fastest way to create a pipeline and source

 dlt offers a small number of verified sources, but encourages you to build your own.
-As we mentioned, creating an ad hoc dlt [pipeline and source](https://dlthub.com/docs/walkthroughs/create-a-pipeline is [dramatically simpler.](https://dlthub.com/docs/build-a-pipeline-tutorial#the-simplest-pipeline-1-liner-to-load-data-with-schema-evolution)
+As we mentioned, creating an ad hoc dlt [pipeline and source](https://dlthub.com/docs/walkthroughs/create-a-pipeline is [dramatically simpler](https://dlthub.com/docs/build-a-pipeline-tutorial#the-simplest-pipeline-1-liner-to-load-data-with-schema-evolution) compared to other python libraries.
 Maintaining a custom dlt source in production takes no time at all because the pipeline won't break unless the source stops existing.

 The sources you build and run that are not shared back into the verified sources are what we call “private sources”.